bluebinary/exifdata/README.md

 be the case that additional file formats are found to work with the library, or support may be added for additional file formats over time.
-The EXIFData library's ability to support an image file format depends on the file format itself as there are myriad image file formats and embedded metadata standards, and although EXIF, IPTC and XMP are deemed the most common, these standards are not supported by every image file format.
+The EXIFData library's ability to support an image file format depends on the file format itself as there are myriad image file formats and embedded metadata standards.
+Although EXIF, IPTC and XMP are considered the most common, these standards are not supported by every image file format.

 | File Format | EXIF Read | EXIF Write | IPTC Read | IPTC Write | XMP Read | XMP Write |